Choose

 B) lower its center of gravity.

-C) neither raise nor lower its center of gravity.
+C) neither raise nor lower its center

 D) increase its mass.